 So, while there is no universally agreed quantity of water that should be consumed daily (although two litres is most often the guide), the commitment to drinking enough each day will positively affect your mental wellbeing.
 The potential to avoid unnecessary stress, the reduction in anxiety triggering hormones and alleviating the affects of depression are justification enough to grab a glass and fill it up.
 Even if it does mean a few more visits to the toilet a day…

 Want to know more about ways in which you can improve your overall wellbeing?
-Have a read of this article by Kate which discusses the importance of sleep, and ways to maximise the benefits.
+Have a read of Kate's article which discusses the importance of sleep, and ways to maximise the benefits.